RealTayy/slice-revealer/README.md

 ## How to use
 ### Basic Initialization
-The DOM Element you want to cover/ reveal MUST have it's position, height, and width set explicitly.
+The DOM Element you want to cover/reveal MUST have it's position, height, and width set explicitly.
 ```html
 <!-- Important!
 Always set the container position/height/width explicitly in your HTML or CSS-->
 <div id="sr-target" style="position: relative; height: 100%; width: 100%"></div>